 Routine Load

-Doris can continuously consume data from Kafka Topic through the Routine Load method.
-After submitting a Routine Load job, Doris will continuously run the load job, generating real-time loading tasks to constantly consume messages from the specified Topic in the Kafka cluster.
+Doris can continuously consume data from Kafka Topics through Routine Load.
+After submitting a Routine Load job, Doris will keep the import job running, continuously generating import tasks to consume messages from specified Topics in the Kafka cluster.

-Routine Load is a streaming load job that supports Exactly-Once semantics, ensuring that data is neither lost nor duplicated.
+Routine Load is a streaming import job that supports Exactly-Once semantics, ensuring no data loss or duplication.

 Supported Data File Formats

-Routine Load supports consuming data in CSV and JSON formats from Kafka.
+Routine Load supports CSV and JSON format data.

-When loading CSV format, it is necessary to clearly distinguish between null values and empty strings:
+When importing CSV format, you need to clearly distinguish between null values and empty strings:

 Usage Limitations